neondatabase/website/content/docs/postgres/query-performance.md

 ---
-title: Optimize query performance
+title: Optimize Postgres query performance
-subtitle: Learn about strategies for optimizing Postgres query performance in Neon
+subtitle: Learn about strategies for optimizing Postgres query performance
 enableTableOfContents: true
 ---

-Many factors can impact query performance in Postgres, ranging from insufficient indexing or database maintenance to poorly optimized queries or inadequate system resources.
+Many factors can impact query performance in Postgres, ranging from insufficient indexing and database maintenance to poorly optimized queries or inadequate system resources.
 With such a wide range of factors, it can be difficult to know where to start.
-This topic outlines several strategies for optimizing query performance in Postgres.
+In this topic, we'll look at several strategies you can use to optimize query performance in Postgres.

 - [Gather statistics](#gather-statistics)
 - [Use indexes](#use-indexes)